tesults/cypress-documentation/content/guides/core-concepts/cypress-app.md

 ## <Icon name="graduation-cap"></Icon> What you'll learn

-- The names and purposes of the visual parts of the Cypress App
+- The names and purposes of the visual parts of Cypress
 - How to use the Selector Playground for targeting your page elements
-- How to debug tests using the built-in features of the Cypress App
+- How to debug tests using the built-in features of Cypress

 </Alert>